Bhairusalunke/firewall-optimizer/README.md

 A comprehensive Python-based tool that analyzes Linux `iptables` firewall rules, detects redundant or conflicting rules, suggests optimization strategies, and provides interactive visualizations with beautiful CLI graphics for better security management.

+### DUE TO DEPENDECY ISSUESS AND VERSION ISSUES THIS PROJECT IS DEPLOYED VIA MY FRIENDS GITHUB CREATED BY AKSHAY KALE
 ## 🎯 Features

 ### 🔍 **Analysis Capabilities**